nextgis/docs_ngmobile/source/editing.rst

    Adding a line to Multilinestring layer.

-   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add line; 7 - Delete line; 8 - Delete vertex; 9 - Move vertex to the center of Map screen; 10 - Move vertex to the current location; 11 - Append geometry by walk and Append geometry by touch.
+   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add line; 7 - Delete line; 8 - Delete vertex; 9 - Move vertex to the center of Map screen; 10 - Move vertex to the current location; 11 - Contextual menu with the rest of commands (Append geometry by walk, Append geometry by touch).

 5. After a geometry of new line is added you may set its attributes by tapping on the "floppy" button (item 5 in :numref:`ngmobile_creating_lines_pic` and :numref:`ngmobile_creating_multilines_pic`).
 Pressing floppy icon will save a new line and open Attributes editing form (see :numref:`ngmobile_input_form_attributes_pic`).